kristian1108/notation/docs/intro.md

 3. Grab an API key from Notion (help below)
 4. Throw that API key in a `~/.notation/Notation.toml` file (detail below)
 5. Run `notation ship --src </path/to/you/docs>`
 6. See your documentation in Notion.
-Use built-in AI search, nice formatting, table on contents on the right, etc
+Use built-in AI search, nice formatting, table of contents, etc

-# Deployment
+# Deployment Options
-1. Keep your documentation internal to your own Notion workspace for your team.
+1. Keep your documentation internal to your own Notion workspace for your team, OR
-2. Ship it as a Notion page [like this](https://private-marmot-67c.notion.site/Notation-2e4180aa275f43f5bd0ef5169cf3ccdc).
+2. Ship it as a Notion page [like this](https://private-marmot-67c.notion.site/Notation-2e4180aa275f43f5bd0ef5169cf3ccdc), OR
 3. Deploy it as a full-on website with [super.so](https://super.so), for example: [notation.so](https://notation.so).

 # FAQ